collocations.org

 This latest decision has only added to the general confusion.

-The local council has been thrown into total confusion by her resignation.
+The office has been thrown into total confusion by her resignation.

 arise, reign

-Confusion reigned when the two managers gave conflicting instructions.
+Confusion reigns when two managers give conflicting instructions.

 surround sth